voxmachina/angular2-boilerplate/README.md

 The live version of this boilerplate it's actually my own personal website at: http://igeni.us, so feel free to test it for yourself ;)

+## About

+This implements a simple personal website with three pages, reading content from json endpoints from Medium, Instagram and Github; then there's an about page and a contacts page.

+The front-end section is build with Angular2, the back-end uses PHP to deliver the results and also cache them locally, also provides all the necessary .htaccess files and rules to make the app work properly.

+The project uses a series of methods and mechanisms to achieve top performance and speed, and all is manageable through simple Gulp tasks; the only more complex task is the task that performs the Angular AoT compilation mechanism which replaces the app entry code by updating some imports, it was a hacky solution to achieve conditional imports because that is something that Typescript does not support.

+Another complex mechanism is added as a task also to deliver a first version of the content for the above-the-fold target, which basically transforms index.html into an index.php with the top menu bar and only loads through PHP the Medium feed, a barely perceived difference on good connections, but on slow connections it makes all the difference between someone leaving your site or start reading something right away and staying for more.

+You can read all about this project story on Medium: ToDo

 ## Dependencies